Collective or Class Actions and Claims Aggregation in the United States

 The distinction between the class certification phase and the merits phase has softened in recent years.
 As the Supreme Court held in Comcast, certification is proper only if the evidentiary proof that the plaintiffs submit withstands a ‘rigorous analysis’ that ‘frequently entail[s] overlap with the merits of the plaintiff’s underlying claim’.
 District courts are now willing, and even required, to take a look at the merits of the claim when assessing whether to certify a class.
 Accordingly, plaintiffs often use liability documents and testimony in connection with their class certification motions.
 Defendants should similarly counter with affirmative evidence to tell their own merits story in connection with their opposition to class certification.

 Conversely, while issues regarding class-wide impact are generally litigated in the class certification context, they can also be dispositive in the merits context.
 For example, in December 2017, the Northern District of California granted summary judgment for defendants in an antitrust class action alleging a price-fixing conspiracy in the market for optical disk drives.
 Indirect purchaser plaintiffs had previously obtained class certification based on expert testimony supporting two key overcharge theories, namely that (1) the price-fixing at issue was not meant to increase prices, but rather to curb declining prices; and (2) the alleged overcharge was not passed down in the form of increased prices, but instead resulted in finished products of poorer quality.
-However, at the summary judgment phase, the court agreed with the defendants’ contention that the plaintiffs had not offered sufficient evidence to support their expert testimony that manufacturers reduced the quality of their finished products as a result of an alleged overcharge on the drives, and the court found that this lack of evidence was fatal to the indirect purchaser plaintiffs’ ability to prove class-wide impact.
+However, at the summary judgment phase, the court agreed with the defendants’ contention that the plaintiffs had not offered sufficient evidence to support their expert testimony that manufacturers reduced the quality of their finished products as a result of an alleged overcharge on the drives.
+The court found that this lack of evidence was fatal to the indirect purchaser plaintiffs’ ability to prove class-wide impact.
 Notably, in a related order, the court refused to decertify the class, maintaining that although the evidence was insufficient to survive summary judgment, the methodology for establishing impact was still plausible.

 Practical trends in US antitrust class actions

 Putative classes have grown in size over the years.
-Antitrust class plaintiffs often define a class in a manner designed to incorporate as many defendants, and the longest class period, as possible in order to capture a critical mass of market share and potential damages.
+Antitrust class plaintiffs often define a class in a manner designed to incorporate as many defendants and the longest class period as possible to capture a critical mass of market share and potential damages.
 However, larger and more diverse classes are drawing increased scrutiny from courts as to whether a plaintiff’s damages model presents a viable method for determining if class members have been injured, and whether courts should rely on self-identification to form a class.
 Defendants have successfully challenged class certification by arguing that it is not administratively feasible to identify whether a given person is a class member who purchased a relevant product.
 These concerns may be more acute in indirect purchaser class actions where, for example, it is often impossible to trace an allegedly price-fixed component through the stream of commerce into the hands of a consumer.

 Over recent years, US antitrust class actions have also grown more complex, and motions for class certification now rely on economic modelling and the testimony of economic experts.
 Given the significance of transactional data to pursuing and defending antitrust actions, both plaintiffs and defendants tend to hire economists at the early stages of an action.
 Economists analyse the transactional data obtained through discovery, and investigate what other variables (besides collusion) may have led to price changes.
 Plaintiffs’ counsel often consult with an economist before filing a complaint, and may hire multiple economists as experts to submit reports in support of their motion for class certification.
 Defendants also engage economists, often collectively in a joint defence group, to assist in obtaining and analysing affirmative evidence to try to show that there was no overcharge or no pass-on through the supply chain.
 Experts guide on what discovery to seek.
 Third-party discovery – including data, declarations, and depositions – generally requires the filing of subpoenas and time to negotiate over the proper scope of the discovery sought and the burdens of complying, so parties find it advisable to seek assistance from economic experts as soon as practicable.